ruediste/jabsaw/README.md

 	createModuleGraphvizFile
 	  If true, generate a module graph Graphviz file.
 	  Default: false

+	graphvizLayoutHorizontal
+	  If true, the generated module graph will use a horizontal (Left-Right) layout instead of a vertical (top-down) layout.
+Default: false
+	  Required: Yes

 	moduleGraphFormat
 	  Set the output format of the module graph.
 If set, the dot command will be